 You’ll need a good amount if you plan to spend much of your day outside.
 I also recommend lip balm with SPF protection.

-When visiting a water park with kids, you’ll need to keep track of when they need to reapply.
+When visiting a water park with kids, you’ll need to track when they need to reapply.
 You’ll probably use more sunscreen than you expect, so pack a good amount to save yourself from having to buy some at an inflated price at the park.

 Sunglasses and Hat